 2. Statement of Purpose

-The ALLIES organization exists to provide visible, tangible support for gay, lesbian, bisexual, and transgender members of the Northern Michigan University community, specifically, the group purposes are:
+The NMU ALLIES organization exists to provide visible, tangible support for members of the Northern Michigan University community who identify as lesbian, gay, bisexual, transgender, queer, pansexual, two-spirited and other gender and sexual minorities (LGBTQIA+).

 - To identify specific individuals, places, and forums for confidential discussion, support and resource information (the “safe places and safe people program”);

-- To provide all faculty, staff, and students with an avenue to demonstrate their support of gay, lesbian, bisexual, and transgender people;
+- To provide all faculty, staff, students, alumni and retirees with an avenue to demonstrate their self-identified support of LGBTQIA+ people;

-- To develop a broad appreciation for diversity and inclusiveness promoting an understanding of the lesbian and gay communities and contributions of their members to the university community;
+- To develop a broad appreciation for diversity and inclusiveness, promoting an understanding of LGBTQIA+ individuals and their contributions to the university community;

-- To increase the awareness of discrimination and harassment on the basis of sexual orientation and actively attempt to overcome subtle and pervasive oppression and insensitivity;
+- To increase the awareness of discrimination and harassment on the basis of sexual orientation, gender identity and gender expression and actively attempt to overcome subtle and pervasive oppression and insensitivity;

-- To facilitate a process that assures careful and thorough consideration by the university community of ALLIES recommendations; and
+- To facilitate a process that assures careful and thorough consideration by the university community of NMU ALLIES' recommendations; and

-- To find funding opportunities for ALLIES to conduct and/or support conferences and workshops related to ending/confronting homophobia and heterosexism.
+- To find funding opportunities for NMU ALLIES to conduct and support conferences, workshops, etc. related to ending/confronting homophobia and heterosexism.

 3. Membership Requirements

-Only ALLIES members who are faculty, staff, and students of Northern Michigan University may vote.
+Only NMU ALLIES members who are faculty, staff, students, alumni and retirees of Northern Michigan University may vote.
 Voting members at any meeting will be those who have attended a minimum of two regularly scheduled meetings in the twelve months prior to that meeting.

 5. Elected Members

-- The Secretary, Treasurer, and Meeting Facilitator are elected members.
+- The Secretary, Treasurer, Organization Coordinator (s) and Enrollment Coordinator are elected members.

 - All elected members shall serve a one-year term and shall take office at the first meeting in the fall semester.

-- Elected members must be voting members of ALLIES.
+- Elected members must be voting members of NMU ALLIES.

 - In the event of a vacancy, another member will be elected to assume the duties of that office by special election.

-- Records minutes of meetings and sends them by e-mail to all members and
+- Records minutes of meetings and sends them by e-mail to all members.

 - Has available at each meeting the minutes and constitution.

-- Prepares and signs requests for funding with prior approval of ALLIES, and
+- Prepares and signs requests for funding with prior approval of NMU ALLIES.

 - Has available at each meeting the financial records.

-- Correspondence, including handling e-mail communication for ALLIES and informing all members of meetings and other events,
+- Maintains correspondence, including handling e-mail communication for NMU ALLIES and informing all members of meetings and other events.

-- Committees may be created as needed to carry on the work of ALLIES.
+- Committees may be created as needed to carry on the work of NMU ALLIES.

 - The charge to each new committee shall be documented in the minutes.